UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/index.rst

 Institutions
 ============

-There are many institutions across Canada which use NEMO.
-The ones below have joined this community forum in order
+NEMO is used across many institutions across Canada.
+The following list is those institutions which have joined this forum to share their NEMO modelling work.

 .. toctree::
    :maxdepth: 1